jakirhasan/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

   },
 ```

-This sets the environment variables, but different environment handle setting in different ways, so using the `cross-env` helper module handles this.
-Be sure to install using: `npm install --save cross-env`
+This sets the environment variables, but different environments handle these setting in different ways.
+Using the `cross-env` helper module can help to handle this.
+Be sure to install the `cross-env` package using `npm install --save cross-env`.

 Additionally, webpack has a `--watch` flag that will keep the process running, watching for any changes to the `block.js` file and update as changes occur.
 This is useful during development, you start the build running using `npm run dev` in a terminal.
 You can then edit away in your text editor and each save, webpack will automatically build.
 You can then use the familiar edit-save,-reload development process.